From: Dr Eric Miller

-3) Gather 4 or 5 other stories that are similar to aspects of one's Life Story.
+4) The client (possibly with assistance from listeners) gathers 4 or 5 other stories that are similar to aspects of one's Life Story.
 These other stories could be stories of any type (they could be stories of folktales, episodes of epics, movies, historical events, experiences of family or friends, etc).

-4) Create modified versions of any of the above-mentioned stories (especially of episodes of one's Life Story).
+5) The client creates modified versions of any of the above-mentioned stories (especially of episodes of one's Life Story).
 For examples, one could: